Moshe Friedman: Views and controversies

-In 2006, Friedman participated in the International Conference to Review the Global Vision of the Holocaust, stating: "I am not a denier of the Holocaust, but I think it is legitimate to cast doubt on some statistics."
-He said that the figure of 6 million deaths during the Holocaust was from a prophecy made before World War II, and that the actual figure was closer to one million.
+In 2006, he participated in the International Conference to Review the Global Vision of the Holocaust in Iran.
+At the conference, he stated that he did not deny the Holocaust, but questioned commonly accepted figures.
+He said that the number of six million Jewish dead had come from a prophecy by Theodore Herzl before the Second World War and that the actual number was closer to one million.
+His participation drew international criticism.